-The smear campaign is a regular weapon in our arsenal.
+Smearing is a regular weapon in our arsenal.
 Deployed in order to maintain our façade and ensure that everybody thinks that you are the abuser, you are the trouble maker and that you are the Crazy One.
 A method of getting our retaliation in first.
 The smear campaigns are such that you have no idea they are being carried out until the damage is done.
 You may find out through a third party tipping you off about what is being said about you.
 You may find out because we have instructed a lieutenant to tip you off in order to allow us to draw fuel from your horrified reaction and frantic attempts to repair the damage.
 Naturally, we only allow the tip off to take place once we are satisfied that our smears have sunk in and taken effect.
 The first you may know about these smear campaigns is when you try to tell other people about our behaviour, either during the relationship or when you have sought to escape or have been discarded.
 You find that you are met with shaking heads, blank looks and declarations of disbelief as your protestations are regarded with scepticism and whispered comments about you having lost the plot.
-To come up against this wall, especially when you are often in the greatest need, distressing.
-This distressing is magnified when it occurs with people you thought that you could rely on.
+To come up against this wall, especially when you are often in the greatest need, is distressing.
+This distressing situation is magnified when it occurs with people you thought that you could rely on.
 Our poison seeps everywhere.

-The smear campaign is almost always used at some point when you have become entangled with our kind.
+Smearing is almost always used at some point when you have become entangled with our kind.
 There are many different kinds, but here are six which are regularly used.

 - The Abuser